Surgery

 How long does the surgical release process take?

-Please allow for a 10 to 15-minute wait while a technician gathers your pet’s belongings, medications, and release instructions.
+Please allow for a 15 to 20-minute wait while a technician gathers your pet’s belongings, medications, and release instructions.

 Our Surgeons